Lab 7: Kalman Filter

 To estimate drag (d) and momentum (m) I used the following two formulas:

-The 90% step time required finding the time at which the car reaches 2200mm/s * 0.9 = 1980 mm/s.
-And the 90% rise time is around 1s.
-So we have,
+The 90% step time required finding the time at which the car reached 2200 mm/s * 0.9 = 1980 mm/s.
+The 90% rise time is around 1s.
+So we have:

 And my matrices then become the following: